IoannesPaulus/dummy-node-backend-jsonplaceholder/README.md

 ```
 GET http://localhost:3000/api/collection
 ```
-   * This actually retrieves all the posts, albums and users from the datasource and then select random items in order to minimize the number of HTTP requests to the datasource.
+This actually retrieves all the posts, albums and users from the datasource and then select random items in order to minimize the number of HTTP requests to the datasource.

+### Caching and request throttling skeletons
+* Caching
+   * The cache middleware uses the myCache helper, which if implemented would store responses for a given time duration and provide these when requested again within that duration.
+* Request throttling
+   * The request throttling middleware uses the myThrottler helper, which if implemented could be set to a throttling rate and could determine whether the server can accept a new request or not.
+If not the middleware would return HTTP 429.